ananelson/talks/2013/distill/docs/slides.md

 Holistic Development
 --------------------

-- Automation means you don't have to flush your mental buffer mid-task.
 - Writing developer docs is a profoundly powerful tool for improving code.
     - Forces you to explain your code.
     - Presents your code in a new visual context.
-- Writing integrated code, docs and tests brings it to another level.
+- Automation means you don't have to flush your mental buffer mid-task.

 Thank You!